The statistical mechanics of near-extremal black holes: Near-extremal black hole and JT gravity

 \textbf{Near-horizon region (NHR):} This is located at radial distances $r-r_0 \ll r_0$ and is approximately AdS$_2 \times S^2$ with an AdS$_2$ and $S^2$ radius given by \beq L_2=\frac{L r_0}{\sqrt{L^2+6 r_0^2}},~~R_{S^2}=r_0. \eeq Indeed from the metric \eqref{eq:RN-black-hole-AdS} we can approximate, defining $\rho = r-r_0$, in the near-horizon region \beq ds^2_{(4d)} = \frac{\rho^2 - \delta r^2_h}{L_2^2} d\tau^2 + \frac{L_2^2}{\rho^2 - \delta r^2_h} d\rho^2 + (r_0 + \rho)^2 d\Omega_2 \eeq where the first two terms correspond to the thermal AdS$_2$ factor with AdS radius $L_2 $ and the second factor is a sphere with an approximately constant radius $r_0$.
 For a black hole in flat space limit the radius of AdS$_2$ is $L_2 \approx r_0$ while for a large black hole in AdS it is given by $L_2 \approx L/\sqrt{6}$.

 We kept the slowly varying term in the size of the transverse $S^2$ since this small correction breaks the AdS$_2$ symmetries and dominates the low-temperature dynamics \cite{Almheiri:2014cka, Maldacena:2016upp}.
 As indicated in figure \ref{fig:regions}, we will review how the four-dimensional theory reduces to JT gravity in this region.
 At positions $\rho \gg \delta r_h$, the finite temperature effects can be neglected, and the geometry becomes vacuum AdS$_2$.
-Since we will take very low temperatures $\delta r_h \ll L_2$ and therefore the geometry becomes approximately vacuum AdS$_2$ before we reach the asymptotic AdS$_2$ regime $\rho \gg L_2$.
+This condition also guarantees that we are near the conformal boundary of AdS$_2$.
+Since we will take very low temperatures $\delta r_h \ll L_2$ and therefore it is also true that $\delta r_h \ll r_0$ \footnote{\textbf{v3:} In a previous version of this paper it was incorrectly stated that being close to the conformal boundary of AdS$_2$ requires $\rho \gg L_2$, while the correct inequality is $\rho \gg \delta r_h$.
+The previous version would lead to the incorrect conclusion that the gluing procedure used here is not valid in flat space.}.

 We also look at the behavior of the $U(1)$ field strength in this region $F_{\tau \rho} \sim Q/(4\pi r_0^2)$.
 Therefore the throat is supported by a constant electric field.

 \textbf{Far-away region (FAR):} This is located instead at large $r$, where the metric can be approximated by the extremal AdS$_4$ metric \beq ds^2_{(4d)} = f_0(r) d\tau^2 + \frac{dr^2}{f_0(r)} + r^2 d\Omega_2,~~~f_0(r) = \frac{(r-r_0)^2}{r^2 L^2} (L^2 + 3 r_0^2 + 2 r r_0 + r^2) \eeq with the identification $\tau \sim \tau + \beta$.
 As the temperature is taken to zero this region keeps being well approximated by the semiclassical geometry.
 This is appropriate for the case of large black hole limit in AdS$_4$.
 For the case of black holes in the flat space limit, we take $L\to\infty$ of the metric above, finding the extremal geometry in asymptotically flat space.